 “‘If he be Mr Hyde,’ he had thought, ‘I shall be Mr Seek.'”Strange Case Of Dr Jekyll And Mr Hyde

-Hyde continues to stomp around London having a grand old time doing awful things, until he cocks up and murders an actual member of parliament.
+Hyde continues to stomp around London having a grand old time doing awful things, until he takes it too far and murders an actual member of parliament.
 Everyone is understandably upset.
 Utterson tries to get Jekyll to snitch on Hyde, but Jekyll tells him to fuck off.
 One of Jekyll’s doctor mates tells Utterson that he knows what Jekyll’s been up to, but it’s so bad that the poor prick literally dies of shock before he can spill the beans.

 Unless you spent the 20th century (and then some) living under a rock, that “twist” ending won’t come as a shock to you.
 Still, I’d imagine at the time of publication it caused quite a stir.
 The biggest problem with a contemporary reading is that it’s really hard to enjoy organically when the “twist” has been part of the cultural zeitgeist for over a century.
 There have been at least 120 film and stage adaptations – I have seen exactly none of them, and yet I’ve still used “Jekyll and Hyde” as shorthand in conversation.
 Like Vader being Luke’s father, or Bruce Willis being a ghost, you end up reading this one as an academic exercise, picking apart the layers and metaphor rather than letting yourself get lost in the story.